bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 * Multi availability zone.
 This is good for Disaster Recovery
 * Read Replicas which are copies of your database.
 This is great for performance as you read from this copies.
 * You can 5 copies of your database

+## Security

+### Shared Responsibility Model

+* Customers are responsible for security in the cloud
+    * You are responsible for any data you upload to AWS
+    * You are responsible for configuring the services you are using

+* AWS is responsible for security of the cloud
+    * Hardware
+    * Global Infrastructure
+    * Operation of Managed Services
+    * Basically anything you can't touch

+### AWS Compliance Programs

+Compliance programs is a set of internal policies and procedures of a company to comply with laws, rules, and regulations or to uphold business reputation.

+The idea is that you can choose compliance program based on the type of your buissness.
+Few examples:

+* Health: HIPAA
+* Payment Card Industry Data Security Standard: PCI

+### AWS Artifact

+You can access AWS artifacts to download the files to prove you meet the compliance.

+Steps to get the files from an artifact:

+* Go to AWS Artifacts
+* Choose an artifact -> click on agree & download
+* Open the downloaded PDF
+* Follow the steps in the document (click on paperclip and choose the file you want)

+### AWS Inspector

+* Helps you with determining whether an EC2 instance is harden.<br>
+* Hardening is is the act of eliminating as many security risks as possible and an harden instance is a more secured instance.
+* AWS Inspector runs a security benchmark against specific EC2 instances.
+You can run a variety of security benchmarks.
+* Can perform both network and host assessments

+The way it does the assessment:

+* Installs the AWS agent on your EC2 instances
+* Run an assessment for your assessment target
+* Review your finding and remediate security issues

+### AWS WAF

+* AWS Web Application Firewall protects your web applications from the common web exploits.
+* You write your own rules to allow or deny traffic based on the contents of an HTTP requests
+* You can use a ruleset from a trusted AWS Security Partner in the AWS WAF Rules marketplace
+* WAF can be attached to either CloudFront or an Application Load Balancer

+### AWS Shield

+* AWS Shield is a managed DDoS (Distributed Denial Of Service) protection service that safeguards applications running on AWS
+* A DDoS attack is a malicious attempt to disrupt normal traffic by flooding a website a large amount of fake traffic
+* All AWS customers use it (the standard plan) when they route their traffic through Route53 or ClodFront
+* Protects you against layer 3, 4 and 7 attacks
+* Two Plans
+    * Shield Standard - Free, for protection against most common DDoS attacks
+    * Shield Advanced - 3000 USD / Year for additional protection against larger and more sophisticated attacks

+### VPN

+AWS VPN allows you to stablish a secure and private tunnel from your network or device to the AWS network.

+Two types:
+ * AWS Site-to-Site VPN - Securely connect on-premises network or branch office site to VPC
+     * Use case: connect an entire office or network to AWS
+ * AWS Client VPN - Securely connect to AWS or on-premises networks
+     * Use case: connect employee working on his/her laptop to the AWS network